Utilising melodic patterns to play by ear

 • The highland bagpipe tune "Atholl Highlanders" also makes extensive use of arpeggios.

 Then having the basics, ask someone to make up melodies for you that include these patterns.
-It can be helpful to begin by contrasting the 3 note scale run with an arpeggio.
+It may be useful to begin by contrasting the 3 note scale run with a a note arpeggio.
 You'll notice that they sound quite different, with the arpeggio sounding more 'open'.

 Most music is based on the foundation of a chord progression, and it is common to see the melody notes align with chord notes.
 This subject is explored in The relationship between melody and chords.